TarasZhere/AmicaBet/README.md

 # Project Description

 **AmicaBet** is a betting social network built with Flask.
 It allows users to bet on custom bets. **What does it mean?** AmicaBet lets you bet on anything.
-It does not matter if it is your golf game over the weekend or who can run a faster mile.
-Basically, any bet you create is a custome bet, which requires the following informations:
+Whether it is your golf game over the weekend or who can run a faster mile does not matter.
+Any bet you create is a custom bet, which requires the following information:

 -   Event Title: (e.g. Golf Game, Fastest mile run )
 -   Description: optional (e.g. ["How about you accept the challenge so we can see who's better at golf?"])